necusjz/awesome-dsa/README.md

 # SDE-PREPARES
 A Software Development Engineer Prepares.

-This repository contains Python implementations of commonly used algorithms and 23 design patterns.
+This repository contains our implementations of commonly used algorithms and 23 design patterns.

 ## Algorithms
 It covers the basic data structures and algorithms: